edward-jazzhands/textual-pyfiglet/README.md

 Base package, includes 10 fonts (41kb):
 `pip install textual-pyfiglet`

-Install with extended fonts collection (1.2mb):
+Install with extended fonts collection (1.6mb):
 `pip install textual-pyfiglet[fonts]`

 ------------------------------------------

-Textual-PyFiglet is an implementation of PyFiglet for Textual.
+Textual-PyFiglet is an implementation of [PyFiglet](https://github.com/pwaller/pyfiglet) for [Textual](https://github.com/Textualize/textual).

 It provides a `FigletWidget` which is designed to be easy to use, and blend in with how Textual works.